GraphemeNFT/rarible-scaffold/docs/devnotes.md

 ## Questions

-updating contract changes its address each time?
+- updating contract changes its address each time?

+- have to update ABI when modifying contract?
+- IPFS address needed to mint?
+- how to get IPFS hash?